 While getting a refund is sometimes possible, it's better to avoid paying anything in the first place.
 While there is the remote chance that you might miss a legitimate deal, chances are you will save yourself time, money and aggravation in the long run.

-To help avoid being a victim of a travel scam, the American Society of Travel agents provides the following suggestions when evaluating travel offers:
+To help avoid being a victim of a travel scam, the American Society of Travel advisors provides the following suggestions when evaluating travel offers: